-The Coalition for Oklahoma’s Renewable Energy (CORE), with assistance from national environmental group EarthWorks, issued a report calling attention to what it claimed were multiple instances of a “invisible oil spills” at Oklahoma oil and gas production facilities using “Forward-Looking Infrared” (FLIR) cameras.
+The Coalition for Oklahoma’s Renewable Energy (CORE), aided by the national environmental organization EarthWorks, published a report highlighting alleged occurrences of “invisible oil spills” at Oklahoma oil and gas production sites through the use of “Forward-Looking Infrared” (FLIR) cameras.

-“It is the regulator’s job to do air testing to make sure that these sites are in compliance with state and national rules,” EarthWorks representative Hilary Lewis told the Times and Free Press.
-“Unfortunately, neither EarthWorks nor CORE has the resources to do air testing at all the oil and gas sites we visit.”
+EarthWorks representative Hilary Lewis stated to the Times and Free Press that it is the responsibility of regulators to conduct air testing to ensure compliance with state and national regulations at these sites.
+She expressed regret that neither EarthWorks nor CORE has the financial resources to conduct air testing at all the oil and gas sites they visit.

-Lewis told the Times and Free Press that air quality tests that might quantify what the group claimed the infrared drone photography captured, such as methane or other pollutants, were not undertaken by the group in order to corroborate the assertions made in the report.
+Lewis informed the Times and Free Press that the group did not conduct air quality tests to quantify substances like methane or other pollutants, which the infrared drone photography purportedly captured, in order to validate the claims outlined in the report.

-EarthWorks’ most recent Form 990 report shows receipts of just over $2.4 million for 2015.
+EarthWorks’ latest Form 990 report indicates receipts totaling slightly more than $2.4 million for the year 2015.

 “The fact that they won’t test, there’s no defense to say what they’re saying,” Fanning said.
 “If they want to test and prove that it’s methane or another volatile organic compound, then do the test.
 Because we have to follow the lay of the law.”

-Without certified technicians operating the FLIR camera or providing other technical assistance, the camera data is also not defensible, according to Fanning.
+Fanning also pointed out that without certified technicians operating the FLIR camera or offering technical support, the reliability of the camera data is compromised.

 “There’s a lot that can mimic an emissions plume,” Fanning said.

-Fanning, past president of the Rocky Mountain Association of Environmental Professionals with experience in Clean Air Act compliance as a third party auditor for clients in multiple industries, said that given the layering of federal, state, and local regulations, asserting that oil and gas producers were recklessly emitting any substance without adequate and substantive data would be a tough sell, given permitting and required compliance guidelines under the Clean Air Act and other rulemaking processes.
+Fanning, who served as past president of the Rocky Mountain Association of Environmental Professionals and possesses expertise in Clean Air Act compliance as a third-party auditor for clients across various industries, highlighted the complexity of regulatory frameworks at the federal, state, and local levels.
+She argued that claiming oil and gas producers are negligently emitting substances without substantial evidence would be difficult, considering the stringent permitting and compliance guidelines mandated by the Clean Air Act and other regulatory processes.